leios/space-junk/src/content/jeb_1.md

 I did everything I could think of, all in total darkness.

 In fact, I had gotten so into it, I had failed to hear a loud scraping against the cellar door.
+Then a loud screech indicating it was opening.
-In a few moments, it causing me to shield my eyes to a flashlight.
+A second later, I had to shield my eyes from a flashlight.
-I then saw you standing there, huffing and puffing and surrounded by boxes.
+When I looked up, I saw you standing there huffing, puffing, and surrounded by boxes.

 I couldn't quite see the expression on your face, but I imagine it was right in the center of blind rage and thorough relief.
 You then chuckled a bit while kicking another box out of the way and said, "I didn't realize you were redecorating.
 Please carry on."

-As I looked around, I realized my mistake.
+That comment shook me out of whatever panic I was in and caused me to look around.
-Apparently in my panic, I had mixed up the cleaning solution with orange paint.
+Apparently I had mixed up the cleaning solution with orange paint.
 To this day, I still I don't really even know how I did that, but the entire Bubble had become an abstract orange painting.

-No matter the case, I rushed up the stairs, only for you to hold your hand out and stop me before entering the kelp lab.
+No matter the case, I rushed up the stairs, intending to give you a hug only for you to hold your hand out and stop me before entering the kelp lab.
 "Leave the paint.
-And maybe your clothes."
+And maybe your clothes.
+They are covered."
 You then started fumbling under one of the desks with your flashlight.
-While I was stripping, the backup generators started and you said, "Alright.
+While I was stripping, the backup generators started and you sighed.
+I heard the creaking of one of the kelpfolk's chairs and a few moments later you said, "Alright.
 Come up.
 Let's talk."

 "Wait.
 Wait."
 I called back while awkwardly laughing.
 "Let me at least put on my jammers.
 It's embarrassing to be only in my underwear."

 You then responded, "How is it less embarrassing to be in jammers?
 They are literally *more* revealing."

 While still fumbling in the dark, I said, "Don't ask me.
-That's a question for society at large."
+That's a question for society."
 A minute later, I was up in the lab with adequate lighting and realized that you were *soaked*.
 I could only imagine you had been searching the entire island in blistering winds and rain to find me.
 With the ocean as crazy as it was, it was entirely possible to be thrown overboard to never be seen again.
+You could have died.

 I usually tried to be cool, calm, and collected, but what you had just done was the bravest thing any person had ever done for me, and while processing that, I hugged you and cried.
 After a moment of wiping tears from my face, I said, "See.
 It's good I have my suit on.
 You're soaked.
 I dressed for the occasion."

 You then lifted down your pants a little to show that you were also wearing a suit.
-"I dressed up too."
+"I dressed up too.
+Jam bros, right?"
-We both laughed before you began asking questions, "Alright Lars.
+We both laughed before you began asking the real questions, "Alright Lars.
 I need to know.
 What are you doing here?
 Why didn't you answer any of my messages?
 We've been searching for hours and I had to send Jake and Joanne home because it was too dangerous."

 I sighed a bit before answering honestly,"I've been coming here in secret for a while."

 "To do what?"

+Again I hesitated, somehow still embarrassed about my reltaively mild hobby.
-Again I hesitated, but given the situation, I answered simply, "Writing."
+But given the situation, I answered simply, "Writing."

 You then gave me a somewhat confused look while processing what I had just said.
-Under what situation would someone be hiding something so tame?
-You then said the following, "Alright.
+After a moment of thought, you said the following, "Alright.
 Here's what we are going to do:

 1. We are going to clean up that mess you made in the store room down there.
 Orange.
 Really, what were you thinking?
 It really clashes with the rest of the room.
 2. You need to send me a message when the sun goes down every single day.
 I need to know you are ok.
 I know Nemo's mostly safe, but *mostly* safe is not safe enough.